lesleyrs/Client3/README.md

 Wii U and Switch also need the (wiiu/switch)-sdl2 package.

-If you own a console and want to improve a port look at rsc-c for reference: https://github.com/2003scape/rsc-c

 #### Wii
 in dolphin emulator you can find the sdcard path in `options>configuration>wii>sd card` settings and after moving the files there you have to click `Convert Folder to File Now` to format it.